hasanunlu/hasanunlu.github.io/_posts/2018-5-7-Basic-3D-Engine-in-Arduino.markdown

 date:   2018-5-7 21:46:39 -0700
 # categories: jekyll update
 ---
 In this experiment, fundamental 3D computer graphics operations, such as rotation, is displayed in LCD using 2D projection of the original object.
-The frame rate is 45 frames per second, although the display refresh rate is significantly slower than the actual data throughput.s
+The frame rate is 45 frames per second, although the display refresh rate is significantly slower than the actual data throughput.

 Check out the video.
 <iframe width="720" height="540" src="https://youtube.com/embed/3_ugKHDYY54" frameborder="0"> </iframe>